chshersh/chshersh.github.io/posts/2019-07-29-recordwildcards.md

 ```

 Now, if we add one more field to the `User` type, GHC wouldn't warn us that we
 need to update this instance.
-If we want to see compile time error we need to
+If we want to see a compile time error we need to
 write this instance in a different way:

 ```haskell